serhat-ture/serhat-ture/README.md

 ## I'm a Uncle, Developer, and Lawyer!

-- 🔭 I’m currently working on a project using React !
+- 🔭 I’m currently working on a project using Java - React !
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more cool projects